 Most companies agree with second change modified as suggested by Ericsson and the third change but do not think first change is needed.
 Some companies think second change is not needed as it would be clear which cell is referred by serving cell.
 However, no company oppose second change.

 Conclusion:

 Proposal 10 Agree second change modified and third change of CR R2-2210570

+R2-2210740 Corrections on validity of SIB19 CATT CR Rel-17 38.331 17.2.0 3565 - F NR_NTN_solutions-Core Late